ricmclaughlin/ricmclaughlin.github.com/_posts/2017-07-14-aws-direct-connect.md

 - public VIF - allows public connections to EC2 or S3 or public subnet; requires a public CIDR block range

 In the US, a single direct connect connections can access all 4 US regions provided you use a public VIF, BGP and VPN.

+## VPN

+To connect securely with your VPC on AWS you can create a Virtual Public Gateway and connect that to a Customer Gateway forming a VPN.
+Dual VPN tunnels provide higher availability.
+Limits on VPN include:

+- 5 Virtual Private Gateways per region

+- 1 Virtual Private Gateways per VPC

+- 50 Customer Gateways per Region

+If you traffic is in excess of 4 Ggps, you need AWS Direct Connect which can provide up to 10Ggps.
+Direct Connect uses BGP and an Autonomous System Number (ASN) and IP prefixes.

 ### Direct connect vs VPN Capability